 • Our staffing teams have a lot of knowledge and experience between them; we share ideas, teaching strategies, knowledge and approaches to enable us to put the right care and provision in place for your child.

-• All our Settings have named SENDCo’s to support children in achieving their goals:
+• We have a have named SENDCo’s to support children in achieving their goals:

 • We have access to our Area SENDCo for advice and with whom we can discuss any issues raised and who can help provide strategies, resources and support.